Creativity, thinking and listening

 Listening enhances every interaction between people at work.

-It is complex process and is more difficult when emotion is involved.
-Strong positive and negative emotion in the listener can cause problems especially when the feelings arise in response to what the other is saying or doing.
-To listen we must decide to stop paying attention to our own thoughts and feelings.
-We have to pay attention to the other person’s thoughts and feelings ‘as though our lives depended on it’.
+It is a complex process and is more difficult when emotion is involved.
+Strong positive and negative emotions in the listener can cause problems, especially when the feelings arise in response to what the other is saying or doing.
+To listen, we must stop paying attention to our thoughts and feelings.
+We must pay attention to the other person’s thoughts and feelings ‘as though our lives depended on it’.

-When listening we use our ears and our mind, imagination and empathy.
-We try to understand what the experience of being the other is like, what it feels like to be her/him.
-We notice the words, how the person says them (pauses, pace, voice tone) and what the person looks like (posture, clothes, facial expression, gestures).
+When listening, we use our ears, mind, imagination, and empathy.
+We try to understand the experience of being the other and what it feels like to be her/him.
+We notice the words, how the person says them (pauses, pace, voice tone) and what the person looks like (posture, facial expression, gestures).
 This helps us get into the other person’s skin.

-Then help him or her think more clearly by giving attention and asking questions to extend the thinking.
+Then help them think more clearly by giving attention and asking questions to extend their thinking.
 Encourage the expression of blocking feelings.
-Ask the person for her/his best thinking about the problem or what she or he will do next.
+Ask the person for their best thinking about the problem or what they will do next.
 This is usually much more effective than doing things for the person, which creates dependency, or making decisions about the person, which creates distrust.

-It is so useful just to talk to an interested listener that caring attentive listening is often enough to release intelligent thinking and a creative solution.
+Talking to an interested listener is so useful that caring, attentive listening is often enough to release intelligent thinking and a creative solution.